mozilla/glean/docs/user/user/pings/custom.md

   data_reviews:
     - http://example.com/path/to/data-review
 ```

+Tags are an optional feature you can use to provide an additional layer of categorization to metrics.
+Any tags specified in the `metadata` section of a ping *must* have a corresponding entry in a [tags YAML registry](../../reference/yaml/tags.md) for your project.

 Refer to the [pings YAML registry format](../../reference/yaml/pings.md) for a full reference
 on the `pings.yaml` file structure.